Skip to main content

 Cold symptoms

-Colds often appear gradually.
-You’re likely to have a sore throat at first, followed by a blocked or runny nose.
-During the first three days, you’re very contagious – so it’s a good idea to stay home and avoid contact with others during this time.
+Colds often appear gradually1.
+You’re likely to have a sore throat at first, followed by a blocked or runny nose3.
+During the first three days, you’re very contagious – so it’s a good idea to stay home and avoid contact with others during this time3.

-By day four or five, you might develop a cough.
-Your symptoms should have cleared up within a week or two, though.
+By day four or five, you might develop a cough3.
+Your symptoms should have cleared up within a week or two, though1.

 • A runny, stuffy, or blocked nose